 In the summer of 2018 the Winnisquam Watershed Network began implementing a tributary monitoring program as recommended by the Lake Winnisquam Tiered Monitoring Plan.
 Tributary monitoring is conducted monthly throughout the summer months by WWN volunteers using protocols from the NHDES Volunteer Rivers Assessment Program (VRAP).
 The sampling is conducted at eight stream locations where water flows into Lake Winnisquam, and at one location at the outlet to Silver Lake.
 The samples are tested for dissolved oxygen, chloride, pH, turbidity, total phosphorus and conductivity.
 See the most recent tributary VRAP report.

 In general Lake Winnisquam has excellent water quality, with better than average water clarity and low phosphorus and dissolved organic matter.
 We do need to remain vigilant however.
 The near-shore stations have indicated a slight decrease in clarity over time, which we will continue to keep an eye on.
-And the conductivity and chloride levels in our lake are definitely on the rise, most likely from the urbanization of the watershed and in particular the use of road salt on impervious surfaces.
+The conductivity and chloride levels in our lake are definitely on the rise, most likely from the urbanization of the watershed and in particular the use of road salt on impervious surfaces.
 This is a trend that’s been seen in freshwater bodies throughout the northeast, but seems to be a bit worse in Winnisquam.
+Click here to see the lake water quality reports.